pkg93/pkg93/README.md

 # pkg93
 A package manager for Windows 93!

 **NOTE:** If you're going to make a pull-request, please, for the love of god, try to keep the same coding style as the rest of the code.
+I don't care if your beautifer does it for you, or you think it looks fancy, just try to make the style consistent.

 ## Table of Contents
 - [Installation](#installation)